-Like gloss medium, glazing medium will make acrylic paint more transparent and facilitate subtle glazing techniques (which is really handy when painting in a photorealistic style, as I explain in my Guide to Painting Photorealism).
+Like gloss medium, glazing medium will make acrylic paint more transparent and facilitate subtle glazing techniques.

 Modeling paste, sometimes called molding paste, is like gel medium but thicker and harder.
 You can literally make your painting three-dimensional by building up a relief that can then be sculpted, sanded or carved once it's dry.
 Modeling paste is also great for collage because you can embed all kinds of objects in the surface.

 Texture gels imitate certain textures, such as sand, ceramic stucco and glass beads.
 They're fun to experiment with and can really enhance certain artworks.
 You can also make your own texture by mixing in some sand, sawdust or whatever you want.
 To learn more about how to use them you can vist my Acrylic Texture Mediums page.

 Retarding medium (also called retarders) slows down the drying time of acrylic paint so that it behaves more like oil paint.
 This allows you to mix colors on the support and create smooth blending effects.
 Most retarding mediums are actually additives (lacking acrylic binders) so follow the directions and make sure you don't use too much.

 If you use blending effects a lot, it might be easier to buy Open Acrylics which are formulated to have a longer drying time straight out of the jar.